Monday – Friday (Full-time, hourly non-exempt)

 Participation in a 401k retirement plan (with employer contribution)

-This position is based in New York, NY.
+This position is based in Los Angeles, CA.

 The gallery greatly values the health & safety of its employees, and is following all COVID-19 city, county, and state business guidelines for the pandemic.

-This position is primarily remote to start.
-When the gallery opens to the public, approximately 20% of the work required of this position can be completed remotely, with regular in-person work required.
+During the pandemic, approximately 40% of the work required of this position can be completed remotely, with weekly in-person visits required.

 HOW TO APPLY:

-Please submit the following via email with the subject line “DKG NY: Registrar” to firstname.lastname@example.org:
+Please submit the following via email with the subject line “DKG LA: Media Coordinator” to email@example.com:

 a cover letter detailing your previous experience